yastech722/Android-Development-Fundamentals/README.md

 ANDROID DEVELOPMENT FUNDAMENTALS:
-This repository is a collection of home work and code challenge project from Android Fundamental codelabs codes in this Repo may completely follow instructions given in the codelabs
+This repository is a collection of home work and code challenge project from Android Fundamental codelabs.
+ Codes in this Repo may completely follow instructions given in the codelabs